 Based on these experiences, her research interests include education equity and access, especially surrounding English Language Learners and immigrant students.
 She is currently a Graduate Assistant with Dr. Preston Green.

-From 2004-11, Robert taught for seven years as a social studies teacher at the Metropolitan Learning Center for Global and International Studies (MLC), an interdistrict magnet school intended to provide a high-quality education and promote racial, ethnic, and economic integration.
+Robert taught for seven years as a social studies teacher at the Metropolitan Learning Center for Global and International Studies (MLC), an interdistrict magnet school intended to provide a high-quality education and promote racial, ethnic, and economic integration.

 After teaching high school, Robert has worked at Trinity College and before then was a Senior Policy Fellow in K-12 Education for CT Voices for Children where he published reports on Connecticut’s testing system, public school choice, and K-12 education data and policy.
 Robert continues to write about school choice and education policy at The Cities, Suburbs, and School Project.